SummaryRead the full fact sheet

-Osteoporosis means ‘porous bones’.
 It affects men as well as women.
-Up to 30 per cent of all fractures that occur in people with osteoporosis and osteopenia, occur in men.
+Up to 25 per cent of all fractures that occur in people over 50 occur in men.
 Common sites for fractures include the hip, wrist and spine.

-After this point, our bones slowly start to lose density and strength, which makes them more susceptible to fracture.
-Once the bone loss reaches a certain risk level, a diagnosis of osteoporosis will be made.
+After about 50 years of age, we start to break down more bone than we rebuild.
+As a result, our bones slowly start to lose density and strength, which makes them more susceptible to fracture.
+Everyone experiences bone loss as they age, however not everyone will develop osteoporosis.
+Only after bone loss reaches a certain point is a diagnosis of osteoporosis made.

 Symptoms of osteoporosis in men

-Osteoporosis is often called a ‘silent’ condition, as people do not notice any symptoms until a fracture occurs.
+Osteoporosis is often called a ‘silent’ condition, as people don’t notice any symptoms until they fracture a bone.

-When symptoms do occur, they are generally the result of a fracture.
+When symptoms do occur, they’re generally the result of a fracture.
 These symptoms may include:

 - loss of height